riffcc/riffcc.github.io/content/docs/lens-sdk/_index.md

   * **Live Pub/Sub Updates:** Ensures real-time data synchronization between federated sites.
   * **Stateful Connection Management:** Intelligently manages the lifecycle of federated connections, including automated data cleanup upon unsubscription.

-* **High-Level Service API (`LensClient`):** A developer-friendly interface that serves as the sole entry point for application integration.
+* **High-Level Service API (`LensService`):** A developer-friendly interface that serves as the sole entry point for application integration.
 It provides a stable, promise-based API that abstracts away all underlying P2P complexity.

 * **Extensible Schemas:** All data structures are defined with strongly-typed schemas, ensuring data consistency and integrity across the network while remaining extensible for future requirements.